jueves, 27 de agosto de 2020

 Math is your friend

-For Gracie Cunningham and all those who feel baffled by maths.
+For all those who feel baffled by maths.
 Don’t be.

 The teaching of math is a disaster: we have such an interesting and beautiful subject —the jewel in the crown of human thought— being taught through wearisome repetition and recipes, and it just ends up intimidating most people.